lgblgblgb/USBasp/utils/Readme.txt

 	For Linux systems to allow non-root (eg: without sudo) access of USBasp as a regular user.
 For that, you need to copy file 99-USBasp.rules into directory /etc/udev/rules.d/
-	linux-install-udev-rule will does this exactly, if you prefer that way
+	linux-install-udev-rule does this exactly, if you don't want to do it manually.

 pipeout.py